harshaxvarthan/Naan-Mudhalvan-Automation-Scripts/README.md

     ```
     Enter the Module Number: 1 //(1-5)
     ```
-5. Select the login method (nly Username/Password works for now)
+5. Select the login method (only Username/Password works for now)

     ```bash
     '1' -> Phone Number (max 3 tries)